shaloo/docs.arcana/docs/ca/why-ca-sdk.md

 # Why CA SDK?

 {{config.extra.arcana.company_name}}’s Chain Abstraction SDK can integrate with any Web3 app and enable unified balance for the app users.
-Unified balance allows users to spend the consolidated multi-chain balance of source chain [[ca-stack#tokens|tokens]] within the app context on any destination [[ca-stack#chains|chain]].
+Unified balance allows users to spend the consolidated multi-chain balance of [[ca-stack|supported source chain tokens]] within the app context on any destination chain.

 This allows Web3 apps to onboard users from any ecosystem effortlessly.
 Integration with the SDK requires minimal effort.